-Several years ago, FAMA and other aquarium periodicals brought the refugium to our attention.
+Several years ago, Freshwater and Marine Aquarium Magazine (FAMA) and other aquarium periodicals referenced the idea of a refugium.
 It resulted in a flurry of "how-to's" and "why for's" that occupied many pages in many magazines and continues to be the subject of new inquiries.
-So, from a non-scientific and hobbyist's perspective, let's talk refugium!

 Essentially, a refugium is nothing more than a refuge from predation.
-Sessile inverts and other delicate species need a place to call their own and the advent of the refugium was just the ticket!
-Isolated but connected to the main display tank (see diagram above), the refugium allows for common water filtration while at the same time keeping more aggressive fish from impacting it.
+Sessile inverts and other delicate species need a place to call their own, and the advent of the refugium was just the ticket.
+Isolated but connected to the main display tank (see diagram), the refugium allows for common water filtration while at the same time keeping more aggressive fish from impacting it.

 What follows is a diagram showing a simplified refugium setup.
 Notice how the water is delivered to the unit and how it drains back into the display tank and/or sump.
-I'll take this opportunity to point out that a true refugium is NOT a reverse photosynthesis device—those are another animal altogether!
-The true refugium is meant to be SEEN, as is the main show tank.
+Notice that a true refugium is not a reverse photosynthesis device—those are another animal altogether.
+The true refugium is meant to be seen, as is the main show tank.
 Reverse photosynthesis arrangements are meant to be installed in a sump beneath the display tank and are a means of primary biological filtration.
 This is not so of the refugium.

-The focus here is to provide a "quiet" zone for Seahorses, Peppermint Shrimps, Copepods & Amphipods and other denizens that would otherwise not last long at all in a community tank.
-While benefiting from the improved water quality that most reef systems provide, this isolation allows for spawning in our shrimps or other animals, as well as providing a nice sand bed for beneficial worms and other sifters.
+The focus here is to provide a "quiet" zone for seahorses, peppermint shrimps, copepods and amphipods, and other denizens that would otherwise not last long at all in a community tank.
+While benefiting from the improved water quality that most reef systems provide, this isolation allows for spawning in shrimps or other animals, as well as providing a nice sand bed for beneficial worms and other sifters.

 02 of 03